By: Nancy LT Hamilton

 Information on attaching and adjusting patterns

-- I cut closely to the patterns to allow me to see the metal beneath the pattern.
-This allows for a more efficient use of the metal and creates less waste.
+- I cut close to the patterns to allow me to see the metal beneath the pattern.
+This allows for more efficient use of the metal and creates less waste.

 In the image on the left, I can wiggle the pattern into tight spots while, with the pattern on the right, I cannot see where the metal is beneath the pattern.

-- After sawing, I soak the pattern and metal in water (for the glue stick method) or with the Avery method, I try to pry off the label.
-If stuck, I soak off the paper and either use a green scrubby: Scotch Brite Heavy Duty Scouring Pads and soapy water or employ a little “Goo Gone” or “Oops“.
+- After sawing, I soak the pattern and metal in water (for the glue stick method), or with the Avery method, I try to pry off the label.
+If stuck, I soak off the paper and either use a green scrubby: Scotch Brite Heavy Duty Scouring Pads and soapy water or employ a little “Goo Gone“.

-- To separate the sheets of metal, after sawing and sanding (you can do that too, while they are glued together!
-Yeah!), I use my torch to burn off the super glue and to release the bond.
+- To separate the sheets of metal, after sawing and sanding, I use my torch to burn off the superglue and to release the bond.
 There are NASTY FUMES produced so, you need great ventilation – if you can smell it, it’s not working!

-Another way to remove the superglue is to soak the pieces in Acetone.
-Once again, VENTILATION!
+- Another way to remove the superglue is to soak the pieces in Acetone.
+Once again, VENTILATION, gloves, masks, goggles!

 See my video and webpage on Ventilation.
 Please.